- CERi Programs

 Community-Engaged Research (CER) is defined by a set of practices, values and objectives.
 CER explicitly involves active participation of the individuals and communities directly affected by research activities, and joint responsibility between investigators and the affected community for the design, execution and outcomes of the study.
 Through the process of inclusion, research findings can have greater relevance to the communities they concern.
 Among other benefits, community members bring crucial contextual information throughout the study process.
 Ultimately, meaningful engagement in the research process helps to increase the likelihood that research findings will be used and that they will be useful.

-CER and related research approaches (e.g., Community Based Research, Participatory Action Research, Rapid Assessment, Response and Evaluation) vary with respect to the methods they use and how goals and outcomes are conceptualized; however, they are consistent in that they all strive to promote principles of participation, cooperation, collaboration, social transformation, knowledge translation and finding balance between research and actions.
+CER and related research approaches (e.g., Decolonial Methodologies, Community Based Research, Participatory Action Research, Rapid Assessment, Response and Evaluation) vary with respect to the methods they use and how goals and outcomes are conceptualized; however, they are consistent in that they all strive to promote principles of participation, cooperation, collaboration, social transformation, knowledge translation and finding balance between research and actions that is agreed upon by all those who are part of and directly impacted by the research.

 CER fulfills the following criteria: